 Though only one of numerous points in the piece, generating the most attention is the recommendation by a subcommittee that the Department of Homeland Security and the National Cyber Security Partnership "examine whether tailored government action is necessary to increase security across the software development lifecycle."

-Such an attitude toward government intervention represents a sea change in the IT community, which has long advocated a hands-off approach in favor of market forces to compel software makers to improve the number of flaws in
+Such an attitude toward government intervention represents a sea change in the IT community, which has long advocated a hands-off approach in favor of market forces to compel software makers to improve the number of flaws in their products that then leave computer networks vulnerable to attack.

 This report to the Bush administration admits market pressures may fall short with particularly vulnerable systems such as critical infrastructure as power plants, water systems and telecommunications.